Do you want to travel SWITZERLAND on a budget, but all you have ever heard is how insanely expensive it is?

 There is large competition out there and plenty of budget accommodation to be found but getting a reservation can prove difficult.
 A budget stay needs planning ahead.
 Don’t go for the last-minute option.

-Avoid high season and stay away from the most popular resorts to secure affordable budget accommodation.
+Avoid high season and stay away from the most popular resorts to secure affordable budget accommodation in Switzerland.

 Ask for a special price, anything they can throw in.
 Whether it is a breakfast, a discount or some hotels or hostels will even give you a free local transit pass, so check when booking.